tlswg/tls13-spec/draft-ietf-tls-tls13.md

 compatibility, records containing the ClientHello MUST have version 0x0301 and records containing the ServerHello MUST have version 0x0303, reflecting TLS 1.0 and TLS 1.2 respectively.
-Endpoints which negotiate other versions of TLS
-SHOULD follow the procedure and requirements in {{backward-compatibility}}.
+When negotiating prior versions of TLS, endpoints follow the procedure and requirements in {{backward-compatibility}}.

 When record protection has not yet been engaged, TLSPlaintext structures are written directly onto the wire.
 Once record protection